-An introduction to the live entertainment event industry, including survey of industry, job descriptions and employment opportunities, technical requirements and basic operation of
+An introduction to the live entertainment event industry, including survey of industry, job descriptions and employment opportunities, technical requirements and basic operation of various live performance and other venues.
+Prerequisite: RDG094.

 EIT120 Entertainment Law

 An introduction to legal aspects of the entertainment industry, including performance rights, songwriting and personal appearance contracts, copyright law and trademarks.
 Prerequisite or corequisite: EIT101.